eonurk/cinaR/README.md

 `cinaR` is a single wrapper function for end-to-end computational analyses of bulk ATAC-seq profiles.
-It starts from a consensus peak file and outputs Differentially Accessible (DA) peaks with corresponding genenames, adjusted p-values, log-fold changes and so on.
+It starts from a consensus peak file and outputs Differentially Accessible (DA) peaks and Enrichment Analyses results.

 <br/>